jfrog/artifactory-docker-examples/README.md

 # Artifactory Docker Compose Examples
-This repository provides various examples for running Artifactory with Docker Compose.
+This repository provides some examples that show different ways to run Artifactory with Docker Compose.
-For the **Artifactory in Docker** documentation, go to the official [Artifactory in Docker][1] page.
+For more detailed documentation on runing Artifactory with Docker, please refer to [Running with Docker][1] in the JFrog Artifactory User Guide

 ## Docker and Docker Compose
-See the official [Docker][2] and [Docker Compose][3] documentation on what Docker is and how to set it up.
+TO learn more about Docker and how to set it up, please refer to the [Docker][2] and [Docker Compose][3] documentation.

-## Artifactory Docker images
+## Artifactory Docker Images
-Artifactory in Docker is released as two Docker images
+Artifactory is available as different Docker images for:
 - Artifactory OSS
 - Artifactory Pro

-You can find the images in [JFrog's Bintray][5] page.
+These images are available for download from [JFrog Bintray][5].

-## Docker Compose examples
+## Docker Compose Examples
 To run any of the examples, you should execute:
 `$ docker-compose -f <compose-file> <options>`

-### Docker Compose control commands
+### Docker Compose Control Commands
 - Start
 `$ docker-compose -f <compose-file> -d up`
 - Stop